behrank/RacoonKit/README.md

 RacoonKit is a layout API for iOS platform.
 RacoonKit is written with Swift 4 and uses Apple Visual Format Language and NSLayoutConstraint SDK.

+Please take a look at this article to learn more about AVF => [https://www.raywenderlich.com/277-auto-layout-visual-format-language-tutorial](https://www.raywenderlich.com/277-auto-layout-visual-format-language-tutorial)

 ## Installation [CocoaPods](https://cocoapods.com)

 Add RacoonKit to your pod file.